Simulating turbulent mixing caused by local instability of internal gravity waves: Concluding remarks

 \section{Concluding remarks}

 In this study, we have developed a new technique for direct numerical simulation (DNS) of stratified turbulence generated by instability of internal gravity waves.
 A novelty of our method is to distort the model domain obliquely and periodically to simulate a turbulence enhancement due to unresolved large-scale internal waves while fully resolving the smallest-scale energy dissipation range.
-We use the term ``local instability'' to represent the exponential amplification of disturbance energy in an infinitely-large scale internal wave.
+We use the term ``local instability'' to represent the exponential amplification of disturbance energy in an asymptotically large-scale internal wave.
 Attention is paid to the small-Froude number regime where the parametric subharmonic instability (PSI) excites a striped pattern of disturbance waves.
-We found that, when the amplitude of the disturbance waves reaches the overturning threshold, secondary instabilities abruptly occur to transfer energy to much smaller-scale fluctuations, resulting in an efficient mixing.
+When the amplitude of the disturbance waves grows sufficiently large, density overturn and strong shear induce secondary instabilities that transfer energy to much smaller-scale fluctuations, resulting in an efficient turbulent mixing.

-The scaling relationship between the turbulent Froude number $Fr_t$ and the mixing coefficient $\Gamma$ recently proposed by \cite{garanaik_inference_2019} is, at least in the range of $Fr_t \lesssim 0.2$, not supported in our numerical experiments.
+The scaling relationship between the turbulent Froude number, $Fr_t$, and the mixing coefficient, $\Gamma$, recently proposed by \cite{garanaik_inference_2019} is tested.
+Our result is in part consistent with their argument; for $Fr_t \ll 1$, $\Gamma$ is $O(1)$ and may slightly depend on $Fr_t$.
+However, we have obtained a surprisingly high mixing efficiency; the value of $\Gamma$ here is larger by a factor of about two than the previous ones.
 This discrepancy might be related to the difference in energy source.
 We suppose that when the available potential energy of turbulence is directly supplied from large-scale fluid motion rather than converted from turbulent kinetic energy, it is more efficiently used for vertical mixing.
 This thought agrees with \cite{ijichi_how_2020}, who found values as large as $\Gamma = 0.8$ near the sea floor in the Brazil Basin where hydraulic overflows are thought to cause convection, and also with the latest DNS study by \cite{howland_mixing_2020}.
+In conclusion, we should not consider that the mixing efficiency is parameterised solely from a single parameter, $Fr_t$, but always pay attention to the mechanisms of turbulence generation.